Andrewodwyer/City-Events-Blog/README.md

 - The links are grey when not active and black when active.
 The user will always know where they are on the app.

-- I decided to keep the categories section seperate to the navbar for a more asthetic design.
+- I decided to keep the categories section separate to the navbar for a more aesthetic design.
 This design is familiar to other event sites, making it intuitive.

 ### Footer:

 - Dark-Grey Background with white text ensures that the footer remains subtle but clear.
-It contains social media links, styled with white icons against the dark background, providing easy access to external community pages without dominating the visual hierarchy.
-User are used to having these external links on the footer.
+It contains social media links, styled with white icons against the dark background, providing easy access to external community pages without dominating the page design.
+External links on the footer is expected and would be the area users would look for them.

 ![Footer](static/readme-img/UX/Footer.png)

 ### Home Page

-- The home page uses the base.html, event_card.html and pagination.html together, allowing for a fluid theme throughout the app.
+- The home page uses the base.html, event_card.html and pagination.html together, allowing for a fluid theme throughout the app
 - Logo, "W" and "THE WORD" displaying the brand, immediate recognition of the app.
 Users feel more comfortable when they are reassured by the brand.
 - Hero section.
 This image signals the purpose of the app and the text in the white box "FIND YOUR EVENT" is a clear call to action, encouraging users to begin browsing for events.
 - Category.
-The location and use of icons makes it easy and familiar to the user when selecting a category to
+The location and use of icons makes it easy and familiar to the user when selecting a category
 - Grid Layout for Events.
-Each page contains 6 event cards so not to overwhelm the user.
+Each page contains 6 event cards so not to overwhelm the user
-- Pagination button, to show where the user is at any time.
+- Pagination button, to show where the user is at any time

 ### Event Calendar